smucclaw/documentation/docs/expert-system-webapp.rst

 `SWI-Prolog RDF library <https://www.swi-prolog.org/pldoc/man?section=semweb-rdf11>`_, so that a collection of triples
-(obtained from a corresponding json instance) forms a Datalog database, over which our Prolog based execution engines reasons.
+(obtained from a corresponding json instance) forms a Datalog database, over which our Prolog based execution engine reasons.

 We can use this to define the following rule for instance: